 20. Cover Up Tattoo

-As we grow and change over time, it can be necessary to cover up our old tattoos with new ink – especially in sensitive places where laser removal might be painful.
-Bear in mind that cover-ups are often larger and darker by necessity so that they can completely obscure the old design.
+As we grow and change over time, we must cover up our old tattoos with new ink – especially in sensitive places where laser removal might be painful.
+Bear in mind that cover-ups are often larger and darker by necessity, so they can completely obscure the old design.
 Simple tattoos are easier to cover than more detailed ink; however, a skilled artist should be able to adapt almost any behind-the-ear tattoo into a fresh new design.